Darth-Bujar/examples_erika/erika_can_example_singlecore/readme.md

 # ERIKA RTOS CAN SINGLE-CORE EXAMPLE
 ## Overview

-This ADS (AURIX Development Studio) project provides users with a basic example of configuring the CAN co-processor for the TriCore TC387QP microcontroller using iLLD drivers and Tasking compiler.
+This AURIX Development Studio project provides users with a basic example of using the CAN co-processor for the TriCore TC387QP microcontroller using iLLD drivers and Tasking compiler.

+TODO: Is it co-processor or controller?

+The example works ...
 At each received CAN message, message is being stored in FIFO0 memory of CAN co-processor and interrupt rxf0n(FIFO0 new message received) being generated.
-ERIKA RTOS (OS) reacts with calling ISR2 function that will:
+ERIKA RTOS (OS) is configured to handle the IRQ with ISR of category 2 (i.e. callback called within a task context).
+Our callback function will:

 * Reset interrupt pending flag
 * Read received message
 * Calculate the response CAN message (ID and data)